clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       files under the :file:`/usr/share/defaults` directory.
 The software updater will overwrite those files.

-Once all configuration files are in :file:`/etc/hadoop`, we must edit them according to our needs.
-The first file, :file:`/etc/hadoop/core-site.xml`, is responsible to inform the Hadoop daemon of where `NameNode` is running.
-The `NameNode` server is the master server managing the files system namespace and regulating the clients' access to files.
+Once all the configuration files are in :file:`/etc/hadoop`, we must edit them to fit our needs.
+The `NameNode` server is the master server.
+It manages the namespace of the files system and regulates the clients' access to files.
+The first file we edit, :file:`/etc/hadoop/core-site.xml`, informs the Hadoop daemon where `NameNode` is running.

 In this tutorial, our `NameNode` runs in our `localhost`.
 Follow these steps to set it up correctly:

 #.
-Open the :file:`/etc/hadoop/core-site.xml` using the editor of your
+Open the :file:`/etc/hadoop/core-site.xml` file using the editor of your
    choice and modify the file as follows:

    .. code-block:: xml